 Please review the Instructions for Alien Individual Income Tax .

 If you have any specific tax questions, please call the National Taxation Bureau at +886-2-23113711 #1116

 If a foreign special professional meeting requirements obtains the income set forth in Subparagraph 1, Paragraph 1, Article 12 of the Income Basic Tax Act in such applicable tax year, such income may be excluded from the income basic tax.
-However, if he/she obtains other kinds of basic income other than overseas income (such as income derived from transactions of beneficiary certificates of privately-placed securities investment trust funds), and the sum of such income and the net taxable income exceeds the threshold (NT$6,700,000 from the tax year 2018), he/she shall still file the income basic tax return.
+However, if he/she obtains other kinds of basic income other than overseas income (such as income derived from securities transactions), and the sum of such income and the net taxable income exceeds the threshold (NT$6,700,000 from the tax year 2021), he/she shall still file the income basic tax return.

 This refers to an individual who has no household registration in the R.O.C. and stays less than 183 days within each year (1/1~12/31).

 Since your salary income is less than NT$3,000,000 or the total days of your stay in the R.O.C. is less than 183 days in 2021, 2022 is the first year in which you qualify for tax incentives, and the tax incentives last for 5 years (from 2022 to 2026).
 Therefore, the applicable years for your tax incentives are 2022 ~ 2026.

 The amount of income from salaries shall include all salaries after deducting the special deduction of income from salaries or necessary expenses.
 Assuming a special deduction of income from salaries NT$200,000 in this case, then a salary income of NT$8,000,000 (= NT$8,200,000 – NT$200,000).

 Amount of non-taxable salary income = (NT$8,000,000 – NT$3,000,000) *50% =NT$2,500,000

 Overseas income NT$2,000,000 is excluded from basic income.